 Google is a behemoth in the technology world, significantly impacting the everyday lives of over 3 billion internet users across the globe.
-It also regularly makes the list of ‘most valuable brands in the world’ and ‘the best companies to work for’, largely due to its amazing work culture and environment.
-Every software engineer who wishes to scale the heights of his/her career, dreams of landing a job at Google.
+It also regularly makes the list of “most valuable brands in the world” and “the best companies to work for,” primarily due to its fantastic work culture and environment.
+Every software engineer who wishes to scale the heights of their career dreams of landing a job at Google.

-Getting into Google isn't all that easy though.
+Getting into Google isn't all that easy, though.
 Known to hire only the world’s top talent, Google accepts less than 1% of applicants for software engineering positions.
-To get hired by Google takes a great deal of effort, typically involving several hours of practice and preparation, powered by the right strategy.
+Getting hired by Google takes a great deal of effort, typically involving several hours of practice and preparation, powered by the right strategy.

-A periodic study on hiring trends at FAANG indicates that Google receives approximately 2 million applications a year, and only 1 out of every 130-150 engineers who apply get through.
-Compare this with Harvard which accepts 1 in 15 applications.
+A study of hiring trends at FAANG indicates that Google receives approximately 2 million applications a year, and only 1 out of every 130-150 engineers who apply get through.
+Compare this with Harvard, which accepts 1 in 15 applications.
 Quite clearly, getting into Google is more than 10 times harder than getting into Harvard’s freshman year.
 Sound unsettling?

 Here’s a gist of what you should be doing to land that dream offer with Google:

 In order to be good enough for Google’s interview rounds, your knowledge in algorithms and data structures needs to be above par.
 Pace your prep judiciously, giving yourself enough time to solve as many problems as possible around core DS and algorithms.
 Here’s what you should essentially be covering over the course of your prep: